Drillster/drone-volume-cache/DOCS.md

 - **rebuild** - instruct plugin to rebuild cache, can be `true` or `false`
 - **mount** - list of folders or files to cache
 - **ttl** - maximum cache lifetime in days
+- **cache_key** - list of environment variables to use for constructing the cache path

 ## Examples
 ```yaml